As Covid-19 spreads in Philadelphia, we here at The Citizen continue to hear from communities in need—and those who are determined to help them.

 And 7 Cups, a national online therapy service that aids people suffering from stress, anxiety, depression, and more, for free, 24/7, welcomes volunteers from all around the U.S. to join its ranks.
 “Volunteer listeners” must be caring and compassionate, and will receive training to help those in need over the phone.
 Sign up to volunteer here.

-DONATE SUPPLIES TO HOSPITALS
+8. DONATE PPE AND MORE SUPPLIES TO HOSPITALS

 Like everywhere in the country, Philly healthcare workers are in dire need of personal protective gear to keep them safe from the virus.
 If you have some, consider giving them to our local hospitals.
 Here’s a list of how to do that.